 For instance, track PDF downloads of your pricing sheet or form conversions requesting a quote.
-This will give you an idea whether site visitors are willing to pay for your services.
+This’ll give you an idea whether site visitors are willing to pay for your services.

 We hope this article helped you understand the differences between Google Analytics goals and events so you know which one to use when tracking site visitor behavior on your site.

-If you are looking for other ways to boost your site’s conversions, in addition to creating goals and events to track user behavior, check out our helpful list of A/B testing ideas designed to bring you positive results.
+If you’re looking for other ways to boost your site’s conversions, in addition to creating goals and events to track user behavior, check out our helpful list of A/B testing ideas designed to bring you positive results.